-One way to reduce water dripping from the P&T relief valve is to maintain an air pocket at the top of the water heater.
-This air pocket will form in the tank by design; however, it will be reduced over time by the everyday use of your water heater (refer to the manufacturer's manual); If the weeping persists, consult your dealer or a service agency authorized by the water heater manufacturer.
+- · Maintain an air pocket at the top of the water heater. - · This air pocket forms in the tank by design. - Everyday use of your water heater will reduce this air pocket over time (refer to the manufacturer's manual).

-Brand New Anode Rod (top) Corroded Anode Rod (bottom)
+If the weeping persists, consult your dealer or a service agency authorized by the water heater manufacturer.

-On/Off Switch
+Brand New Anode Rod (top) Corroded Anode Rod (bottom) On/Off Switch